-You probably found that the measured overshoot and the frequency of oscillation are somewhat higher than calculated.
+You should find that the measured overshoot and the frequency of oscillation are somewhat higher than calculated.
 That's because the calculations are based on a simplified version of the motor model which neglects the motor inductance, among other things.
+We'll consider the motor inductance in the next lab.